6twenty/modest_model/README.md

 * `ActiveModel::Conversion`
 * `ActiveModel::Naming`
 * `ActiveModel::Translation`
+* `ActiveModel::Serialization`
 * `ActiveModel::Validations`
 * `ActiveModel::AttributeMethods`

 These allow your ModestModel models to act almost the same as an ActiveRecord model, but without the database.
-You can mass-assign attributes, add validations, add translations, and call familiar methods like `model_name.human`.
+You can mass-assign attributes, add validations, add translations, and call familiar methods like `model_name.human` and `to_json`.

 ModestModel was extracted from the Mail Form gem described in chapter 2, "Building Models with Active Model", of [Crafting Rails Applications](http://pragprog.com/book/jvrails/crafting-rails-applications) by Jose Valim.
 This chapter therefore provides an excellent in-depth explanation of the inner workings of ModestModel.